 Kashi or Varanasi is at the center of your story, tell us about your association with this ancient city.

 Born with the beauty of Shiva, you are not very far away from your own self, but wandering in the darkness called the mind, you grow farther from yourself.
 But Shiva makes sure that you reach your own self.
 It was only Shiva’s grace that he brought me to this Promised Land 15 years ago, where he himself resides.
-A mere information from the invisible, fortunate moon and a flood came into the ocean of my life.
+A piece of mere information from the invisible, fortunate moon and a flood came into the ocean of my life.
 And made me feel that Shiva’s consciousness residing in the tiniest speck of this land, awakens the sleeping being.
-Kashi even today is that centre of the universe which is certainly overflowing with spiritual energy.
+Kashi even today is that center of the universe which is certainly overflowing with spiritual energy.
 And that one only needs to feel it.

 Shiv Vaani is an integral part of your story, how did that come along?